ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ## VMs, containers and Kubernetes

 IBM Cloud provides the capability to run applications in containers on Kubernetes.
-The IBM Cloud Container Service runs Kubernetes clusters that deliver the following tools and functions:
+The {{site.data.keyword.containershort_notm}} runs Kubernetes clusters that deliver the following tools and functions:

 - Intuitive user experience and powerful tools
 - Built-in security and isolation to enable rapid delivery of secure applications